Authentic Mediterranean Fava Bean Saladby Amylee Amos PhD, RDN, IFMCPRecipes

-Fool is a traditional, middle eastern fava bean dish.
+Fool, or Ful Medames, is a traditional, middle eastern fava bean dish.
 Like most all middle eastern food, there are many variations of this recipe that hail from the various regions of the middle east.
 I have had the pleasure of trying many different types of fool: slathered in creamy tahini, drizzled in sour pomegranate molasses, but they all feature nutrient dense fava beans as the star of the plate.
 I am sharing my absolute favorite kind of fool in this recipe.

 The fava bean is highly underrated and deserves way more attention than it gets.
 Fava beans, also called broad beans, are extremely nutrient dense, boasting high levels of folate, manganese, copper, zinc, and thiamine among other essential nutrients.
 They are also rich in prebiotic fiber.
 This type of fiber and the resistant starch in fava beans feeds our gut microbiome, providing the nutrients to allow the healthy bacteria living in our gut to thrive.